minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 *KAT-GREETING* that contains the information about the finding.
 This is done inside *boefjes/boefjes/plugins/kat_kat_finding_types/kat_finding_types.json*.
-Inside this file we can add a new object called *KAT-GREETING* which will contain information about our finding.
+Inside this file, we can add a new object called *KAT-GREETING* which will contain information about our finding.

 We will add the following object to this file: